 What if I get sick and can’t make the exam?

 There are provisions for students who become sick or injured during or right before testing.
 In case of such an emergency, please email firstname.lastname@example.org or call the emergency assistance line at 855-663-8348 IMMEDIATELY since ordering deadlines apply.
 A doctor’s note will be required.

 What if I need to reschedule my exam?

 College Board is extremely strict regarding qualifying for rescheduling an AP exam to the Late Testing (make-up) window.
 In addition, the reason for requesting late testing must also meet the Carlsbad School Board Approved regulations for excused absences.
 In conjunction with College Board regulations, CHS approved reasons to reschedule an exam include: extreme illness (hospitalization or medical care, a doctor’s note will be required), bereavement, court appearance, conflict with another AP exam, or a school sponsored sport or academic event.
 Additional fees may apply and documentation may be required.
 Students are NOT eligible for Late Testing for reasons such as: family trips, conflict with an in-class exam/activity, or having selected the incorrect AP exam subject when you submitted your order.
 Contact email@example.com for more information – deadlines for ordering the alternate exam materials apply and vary per subject.

 How do I get my scores?

-AP Exam scores will be available as of July via your free College Board student account – for more information, click HERE.
+AP Exam scores will be available as of July via your College Board profile – for more information, click HERE.